cover image for A Desk Setup for Two

 I decided on the Zealio V2 Switches (Tactile).
 After a week, I found them much faster and more comfortable than the Box Whites.

 For Q, we followed the white and silver theme with a staggered QWERTY layout.
 We chose the silver anodized Sequence from Parallel, an anodized aluminum switch plate, and Parallel’s Pewter tactile switches.
+She is using a 32cm beech wood wrist rest from Etsy.

 While shopping around for keycaps, we installed a set of generic Japanese PBT Cherry-profile keycaps because Q was studying Japanese at the time.
 She kept them because they look good and are cheap.